-- The mark must be any character, figure, sign or threedimensional shape, or any combination of them, or any combination of them with colours, that is used in connection with the goods or services for commercial purposes. - The mark must not be identical or similar to any previously filed mark
+- The mark may be any character, figure, sign or threedimensional shape, or any combination of them, or sound or any other form as provided by Cabinet Order, as recognised by a person's perception, that is used in connection with the goods or services for commercial purposes. - The mark must not be identical or similar to any previously filed mark.